 Community Safety

-Over nearly two decades of public service, Mayor Stephanie Piko has made community safety a cornerstone of her leadership in Centennial.
+Over two decades of public service, Mayor Stephanie Piko has made community safety a cornerstone of her leadership in Centennial.
 Under her guidance, the city has developed a comprehensive approach that integrates traditional law enforcement, mental health support, proactive homelessness management, and innovative technology.
 By focusing on collaboration and prevention, Mayor Piko is ensuring that Centennial remains a safe, resilient community for all residents.

 Building Trust with Law Enforcement